Yellow Baboon

 - IUCN Status: Least Concern

-- Trend: increasing
+- Trend: stable

 General Information

 The yellow baboon has also been called the dog-headed baboon for obvious reasons.
-It is widespread and thriving across Zambia
+It is widespread and thriving across Zambia.

 Description